MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

 Sarah: **"**Another beautiful track of Soren's, this one the second to last track on their 2019 album, [Boundaries](https://sorensong.bandcamp.com/album/boundaries-explicit). **"**

 ## [JayWood](https://jaywood1.bandcamp.com/album/slingshot) - Polite Company
-Sarah: **"**This track means so much to me, it's been like an old friend for years.
+Sarah: **"**I like how the piano from That Furious Rain flows into the piano of this one.
+The glory of the endless playlist :) This track has been like an old friend for years.
 It's so brutally tender, the softness of the track feels like a scream.**"**

 <p id="outroduction">That wraps up this morning's selection, what a journey it's been!
 As always, thank you for joining us.
 Our love to Baby Chuck for their delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>